mnacym/data-steward-agent/README.md

 ## Overview

-The **Core Data Steward Agent** is an essential data governance framework for SaaS products - focused on what actually matters.
+The **Data Steward Agent** is an essential data governance framework for SaaS products - focused on what actually matters.

 Most data governance frameworks are either too enterprise (500-page compliance manuals) or too vague (generic checklists).
 This framework gives you the **essential 20% that delivers 80% of the value**.